carlocardella/AzToolbox/README.md

 [CloudNotes.io](https://www.cloudnotes.io)

-The module contains a collection functions to work with Azure resources
+The module contains a collection of functions to work with Azure resources

 ## Prequisites